This lender offers large loan amounts, even if you have bad credit.

 - Installment loans.
-Take advantage of scheduled payments over an extended repayment period.
+Like payday loans, RISE Credit’s installment loans are meant for borrowers with less-than-perfect credit, but you can take advantage of scheduled payments over an extended repayment period.

 With these providers, you’ll submit one application and possibly get connected with a suitable direct lender in its network.